SPDR S&P Homebuilders ETF (NYSEARCA:XHB) Sees Strong Trading Volume

-Shares of SPDR S&P Homebuilders ETF (NYSEARCA:XHB – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 100,890 shares were traded during trading, a decline of 98% from the previous session’s volume of 4,817,200 shares.The stock last traded at $55.97 and had previously closed at $55.96.
+SPDR S&P Homebuilders ETF (NYSEARCA:XHB – Get Rating) saw an uptick in trading volume on Tuesday .
+203,363 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 4,837,073 shares.The stock last traded at $52.45 and had previously closed at $52.27.

 SPDR S&P Homebuilders ETF (the Fund) seeks to closely match the returns and characteristics of the S&P Homebuilders Select Industry Index.
 The S&P Homebuilders Select Industry Index represents the homebuilding sub-industry portion of the S&P Total Markets Index.
 The S&P TMI tracks all the United States common stocks listed on the New York Stock Exchange, American Stock Exchange, National Association of Securities Dealers Automated Quotation (NASDAQ) National Market and NASDAQ Small Cap exchanges.